teddyrendahl/powermate/README.rst

 we are done listening to the USB connection.

-After you have created your PowerMate, simply call the class and the listener will begin watching the USB connection for PowerMate events
+After you have created your PowerMate, simply call the class and the listener will begin watching the USB connection for PowerMate events.
+If you used the ``udev`` rules above it should look like this

 .. code::

     #Instantiate
-    pm = SimplePowerMate('input/powermate')
+    pm = SimplePowerMate('/dev/input/powermate')
     #Run
     pm()